bitwarden/help/_articles/login-with-sso/about-key-connector.md

 ## What is Key Connector?

-Key Connector is a self-hosted application that serves cryptographic keys to Bitwarden clients.
+Key Connector is a self-hosted application that facilitates **Customer-managed Encryption**, allowing Enterprise Organizations to serve cryptographic keys to Bitwarden clients.
 Key Connector runs as a docker container on the same network as existing services, and can be used with [Login with SSO]({{site.baseurl}}/article/about-sso/) to serve cryptographic keys for an Organization as an alternative to requiring a Master Password for Vault decryption ([learn more](#why-use-key-connector)).

  Key Connector requires connection to a **database where encrypted user keys are stored** and an **RSA Key Pair to encrypt and decrypt stored user keys**.
 Key Connector can be [configured]({{site.baseurl}}/article/deploy-key-connector/) with a variety of both database providers (e.g. MSSQL, PostgreSQL, MySQL) and Key Pair storage providers (e.g. Hashicorp Vault, Cloud KMS Providers, On-prem HSM devices) in order to fit your business' infrastructure requirements.